kbelkna/Project3/entertainment.md

-`Tidyverse` is used for data management and plotting through dplyr and ggplot packages. `Caret` package is used for data splitting and modeling. `knitr` package is used to provide nice looking tables.
-`GGally` is used for nice correlation and exploratory plots assisting in the visualization.
+`Tidyverse` is used for data management and plotting through dplyr and ggplot packages. `Caret` package is used for data splitting and modeling. `GGally` is used for nice correlation and exploratory plots assisting in the visualization. `knitr` package is used to provide nice looking tables.

-## Read in the Data
+### Read in the Data

 Using the data file `OnlineNewsPopularity.csv`, we will read in the data and add a new column corresponding to the type of data channel from which the data was classified.
 The new variable will be called `dataChannel`.
 Note that there are some rows that are unclassified according to the six channels of interest and those are indicated by `other`.
+The data indicated by `other` was excluded from all reports since the data had not been assigned to one of our channels of interest.

 Once the data column is created, we can easily subset the data using the `filter` function to create a new data set for each data channel.
 We